 Let’s now consider various cycling styles and decide what kind of pedal would work best for each case.

-Flat Pedals vs. Clipless Pedals, Which is Better for Off-road Riding?
+Flat Pedals vs. Clipless Pedals for Off-road Riding?

-Many mountain bikers ride clipped in, but many others favor flat pedals over riding clipless.
-It’s a matter of personal preference what pedal to choose for riding mountain trails.
+Some mountain bikers ride clipped in, but many others favor flat pedals over riding clipless.
+It’s a matter of personal preference when it comes to what pedal to choose for exploring mountain trails.

-If you’re riding in wet weather, riding berms, or tons of twisty turns, you’ll want to be able to stick a leg out or dab it down to improve balance.
-It’s somewhat easier to avoid washouts when running flats.
+If you’re riding in wet weather, riding berms, or tons of twisty turns, you want to be able to stick a leg out or dab it down to improve balance.
+It’s somewhat easier to avoid washouts when running flat pedals.
 But if you have set your SPD clipless pedals to a comfortable tension and can unclip instantly, why not ride clipless?

-When it comes to riding descents, some riders love the sense of security and safety riding clipped in brings.
-But it can get pretty terrifying if you can’t clip out of your clipless pedals soon enough.
+When it comes to riding descents, some people love the sense of security and safety riding clipped in brings.
+But it can get pretty terrifying if you can’t clip out of your SPD pedals soon enough.

 Remember, most of the worst crashes in biking occur when people are riding downhill.
 Maybe some of those people failed to unclip fast enough, huh?